Wednesday, February 25, 2026

 Sometimes these beliefs can even confer a short-term psychological benefit.
 A ritual, talisman, or conviction that one has “good energy” behind them can reduce anxiety, increase confidence, and make a person feel more ready to act.
 In that sense, superstition can work a little like prayer, placebo, or a pre-performance routine: it changes the person’s emotional state, and that changed emotional state can sometimes improve performance or endurance.
 But this does not validate the supernatural explanation.
 It shows that belief can alter mood, attention, and confidence—not that a mystical force is operating in the background.

 The trouble begins when a poetic or emotionally satisfying interpretation hardens into a literal theory about reality.
-At that point there is no longer a harmless sense of wonder; there is a false model of causation.
-And there is still no robust, independently replicated body of evidence that fate, psychic forces, spirits, or “energy” fields of this sort are objectively guiding events in the way believers often suppose.
+At that point there is no longer only a harmless sense of wonder; there is a false model of causation.
+There is still no robust, independently replicated body of evidence that psychic forces, spirits, or nonphysical “energies” of this sort are objectively guiding events in the way believers often suppose.
+And there is no good reason to treat a strong feeling of destiny as evidence that destiny is real.
 Once such beliefs are treated as evidence, judgment begins to drift away from probability, base rate, character, and practical consequence.
 A person may stay in a bad relationship because it feels “meant to be.”
 They may avoid a sound medical treatment because the illness is thought to be spiritual.
 They may take reckless risks because fate is presumed to be protective.
 Life planning becomes poorer when omens and vibes displace sober thinking about what is actually happening.

 There is a darker social risk as well.
 Once people begin to believe that invisible moral or spiritual contamination clings to persons, places, or groups, superstition can become a license for prejudice.
 History offers grim examples of what happens when communities weaponize these causal illusions.
-The early modern European witch crazes, which claimed tens of thousands of lives, were fundamentally driven by the superstitious need to assign occult causality to sudden illness, infant mortality, or agricultural failure.
-Similarly, the medieval "blood libel" and the horrific pogroms during the Black Death were predicated on the mass delusion that marginalized communities possessed a malevolent, spiritual contagion responsible for the plague.
-We see the exact same architectural mechanics of cruelty in the historical justification of caste-based untouchability, or the contemporary persecution of people with albinism in parts of Sub-Saharan Africa—both anchored in the baseless conviction that physical existence denotes a spiritual taint.
-In modern, everyday life, the seeds of this same pathology are more banal but equally insidious: a neighbour is said to have "dark energy."
+The early modern European witch crazes, which claimed tens of thousands of lives, were driven in large part by the urge to assign occult causality to illness, infant mortality, crop failure, or social misfortune.
+Medieval blood-libel accusations and later pogroms during epidemics drew on related fantasies of hidden contamination and malevolent agency.
+A more contemporary example can be seen in the persecution of people with albinism in parts of Sub-Saharan Africa, where witchcraft beliefs and ritual myths still endanger lives.
+In modern, everyday life, the seeds of this same pathology are more banal but equally insidious: a neighbour is said to have “dark energy.”
 A house is called cursed.
 A child is treated as spiritually tainted.
 A stranger is felt to be threatening in some occult way rather than simply unfamiliar.
-Once a group shares such assumptions openly, they no longer remain private quirks of interpretation; they coalesce into a moral atmosphere, one in which exclusion, suspicion, and even physical violence feel entirely justified.
-This is precisely how irrational belief predictably slides from the sanctuary of private comfort into the arena of public harm.
+Once a group shares such assumptions openly, they no longer remain private quirks of interpretation; they coalesce into a moral atmosphere in which exclusion, suspicion, and even physical violence feel justified.
+This is how irrational belief can slide from the sanctuary of private comfort into the arena of public harm.

 At the same time, this topic calls for sensitivity.
 For the person immersed in such beliefs, the experience does not feel frivolous.
 It may feel visceral, self-evident, and woven into memory from early life.
 It may have been reinforced for years by trusted friends, family, charismatic figures, selected anecdotes, online communities, and a steady diet of “paranormal” documentaries or videos that showcase apparent hits while ignoring the endless misses.
 When a belief has been stabilized by familiarity, repetition, and community endorsement, challenging it can feel less like an intellectual correction than like an invalidation of lived experience.
 The humane response is not to mock the feeling.
 The feeling is real.
 What deserves challenge is the conclusion drawn from it.

 Many members of organized religions disparage “superstition” or free-floating “spirituality.”
-Yet in psychological terms, the differences are often of degree rather than kind.
+Yet in psychological terms—at the level of cognitive ingredients—the differences are often of degree rather than kind.
 Organized religions tend to formalize these human tendencies into institutions: they standardize the stories, professionalize the interpreters, and link belief to group identity and obligation.
 “Spirituality,” in contrast, often keeps the intuitions while loosening the institutional grip.
 But both draw on the same human appetite for meaning, comfort, narrative, and relief from uncertainty.

 Next Chapter